dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

   * {% highlight bash %}
     lein ring server
     {% endhighlight %}
-    * You should see leiningen try and download a whole host of dependencies.
+    * You should see Leiningen try and download a whole host of dependencies.
 Not to worry!
     * At the end, you should see a server running on localhost:3000

 4. Open a new terminal and execute the following from the base of your project: